inbo/protocolsource/README.md

 ```
   |- README.md <- up to date description of the repo content
-  |- docs <- can be used to locally inspect rendered versions of protocols, gitignored
+  |- docs <- can be used to locally inspect rendered versions of protocols; is git-ignored
   |- from_docx <- contains Microsoft Word docx protocols which were converted to
                   markdown
   |- src